 Playing short goal kicks to defenders is useful, and now with the ability to play accurate long punts forward, we can vary our approach in restarting play and launching an attack.

-Watch video 1 for these techniques in action.
+Watch the video blow for these techniques in action.